What is Imposter Syndrome?

 Now you know what Imposter Syndrome is, and which signs to look out for.

-If you believe you are experiencing Imposter Syndrome and you’d like some help, there are experts who can help you.
+If you believe you are experiencing Imposter Syndrome and you’d like some help, there are experts like me who can help you.

 Learning to manage Imposter Syndrome takes work, but as I’ve mentioned above there is light at the end of the tunnel.